axinc-ai/ailia-models-tflite/README.md

 # About ailia TFLite Runtime

 ailia TFLite Runtime is a TensorFlow Lite compatible inference engine.
 Written in C99, it supports inference in Non-OS and RTOS.
 It also supports high-speed inference using Intel MKL on a PC, and operates 360 times faster than the official TensorFlow Lite using Int8 models.
-Currently, we are developing Android NNAPI support and Unity Plugin, which will be available in the 1Q of 2023.

 # Install

-Get the ailia TFLite Runtime package from [download link](https://axip-console.appspot.com/trial/terms/AILIA-TFLITE).
-Place the license file to python folder.
+## NEW - ailia SDK can now be installed with "pip3 install ailia" !

 Run the following command.

 ```
-cd ailia_tflite_runtime/python
-python3 bootstrap.py
-pip3 install .
+pip3 install ailia_tflite
 ```

 # Models